 Online Video Poker

-Where Video Poker Originated From
+Where Video Poker Originated

-Before we proceed with explaining the basic principle of play in video poker, we would like to say a few words on when, where and how the game first emerged.
+Before we proceed with explaining the basic principle of play in video poker, we would like to say a few words about when, where and how the game first emerged.
 You may be surprised to learn that the origins of video poker can be traced back to the end of the 19th century.
-What is not surprising, though, is the fact that video poker and slots are closely related since the two are based roughly on the same principle.
+What is not surprising, though, is the fact that video poker and slots are closely related, since the two are based roughly on the same principle.

-The prototype of all video poker machines was first introduced in 1891 by the Sittman and Pitt Company of Brooklyn and consisted of five drums, containing standard playing cards.
+The prototype of all video poker machines was first introduced in 1891 by the Sittman and Pitt Company of Brooklyn and consisted of five drums containing standard playing cards.
 When players inserted a coin and pulled the lever, the five drums would rotate and eventually pay out if a valid poker hand was formed.

 Video Poker Photo of First Machine